Arcadia-Science/long_time_e_coli_experiment/README.md

 ### Supplemental pub tables
 - `supplemental_tables`
 Directory where supplemental pub tables can be accessed (both pdf and csv files available).
-Tables can also be reproduced by running snakemake pipe (see below)
+Tables can also be reproduced by running snakemake pipeline (see above)

 ### Data
 - `Ecoli_AMR_GenotypePhenotype/vcf_files`